 **Significant (p<0.01) *Significant (<0.05)

-The daily average dry matter intake either through roughages or concentrate tended to enhanced with decrease in size of goat herd per household.
-It is noteworthy that the percentage contribution of roughages and concendrate dry matter of the ration towards daily total average D.M. supply to goats was being worked out as 81.40 and 18.60 per cent respectively which quite fall within the accepted principles of feeding for profitable performance.
+The daily average D.M. intake either through roughages or concentrate tended to enhanced with decrease in size of goat herd per household.
+It is noteworthy that the percentage contribution of roughages and concentrate dry matter of the ration towards daily total average D.M. supply to goats was being worked out as 81.40 and 18.60 per cent respectively which quite fall within the accepted principles of feeding for profitable performance.

-.

 In sight into the data make it tangible clear that daily dry matter consumption by the surveyed goats either through roughage or through concentrate get significantly influenced by the size of goats - groups holding per household (Table 3).
 The daily dry matter intake through roughages per goat per day tended to be decreased with increase in size of goat groups holding and was significantly higher in those groups which possessed less than 5 goats per households.
 Through the daily dry matter intake through concentrates portion of ration exhibited significant (P <0.05) irregular fluctuation due to change in size of goat number per household, which make it perceptible clear that besides these there are several other factors which also impart significant influence on daily dry matter consumption of animals.
 Body weight and milk production potentials are one of them which also tended to exert significant influence on daily dry matter intake.